-Flat Printing means ink is printed flat onto paper using a plate.
+Flat Printing means the ink is printed flat onto paper using a plate.
 The printer will use an actual press to apply the ink to your paper.
 This is typically done in a single color for the most economical price.

 Digital Printing gives you the most options for colors by using a digital printer to create the text and art on your design.
 The quality is comparable to flat printing but allows for a larger range of options in terms of colors, graphics, and coverage.

 Letterpress printing is an art form that has been passed down for centuries.
-For letterpress printing, custom plates are created, then manually inked, calibrated and pressed into paper.
+For letterpress printing, custom plates are created, then manually inked, calibrated and pressed into the paper.
 The letterpress impression leaves colored indentions on your invitations.
-It's a time-consuming and expensive process, but the results are incredibly beautiful!
+It’s a time-consuming and expensive process, but the results are incredibly beautiful!

 Thermography printing gives the opposite effect of Letterpress.
 Instead of impressing the design and typography into the paper, it offers a raised and textured effect to your design.
 The ink is flatly applied to your paper and while it is still wet, a light powder is applied and then heated to create the raised texture.
 It creates an elegant effect and actually tends to cost up to half as much as letterpress or engraving.

-Engraving is a printing process that uses copper plates which are carved to your customized design.
+Engraving is a printing process that uses copper plates that are carved to your customized design.
 The image is then pressed into the paper so that it leaves an indention on the reverse side of your invitation, forcing the paper to be raised slightly in the front.
 Engraved stationery creates luxurious and tactile formal pieces, but is unfortunately very expensive.